trithagoras/trithagoras.github.io/_posts/2021-05-04-avr-programming-macos.markdown

 <br>

 ## Conclusion
-Now, we simply run the commands in the directory (with our arduino plugged in, of course).
+Now, we simply run the command in the directory (with our arduino plugged in, of course).

 {% highlight bash %}
-$ make clean
-$ make
 $ make install
 {% endhighlight %}

-And our program should have flashed to the arduino and should be working.
+And our program should have flashed to the arduino and should be immediately working.

 <br>

-**MakeFile**
+**Makefile**
 <details>
   <summary>Click to expand</summary>